 - Decision: The prospect knows what they want and is now comparing vendors or specific solutions.

 Using this buying process as a guideline, the stages of your sales pipeline could be:

 - Connect: The potential buyer comes into contact with your company through an email, downloadable content, a webinar, or a salesperson.

 - Appointment set: The potential buyer agrees to learn more about what you can do for them in a meeting.

 - Appointment completed: They went to the meeting and are happy to confirm the next steps.

 - Solution-proposed: The potential buyer is interested in using your product to solve their problem.

 - Proposal sent: The potential buyer reviews the proposal or contract.

-2. Map out how much time a potential customer spends at each stage
+2. Mapping out how much time a potential customer spends at each stage

-You should identify the amount of time prospects are spending at each stage of your sales pipeline, both in won and lost deals.
+Another step in your sales pipeline analysis is identifying the time prospects spend at each stage of your pipeline, both in won and lost deals.
 As an example, the average ‘lost deal’ prospect might spend only one week in the demo stage, whereas a prospect that actually buys something spends two weeks in the demo stage.